microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-error-codes.md

 For more information, see [Microsoft Graph service-specific throttling guidance](./throttling-limits.md).

 ### 20168
-The video source specified in the request is not supported.
+The video source specified in the request isn't supported.
 See [Supported video sites](onenote-images-files.md#adding-videos) for the current list.

 ### 20266
 The number of maximum sections is exceeded for this request.
 To get pages for accounts with a high number of sections, we recommend getting pages for one section at a time (use the ~/sections/{id}/pages API).